 The mountain boasts a height of 2736 meters AMSL, so it is of moderate height compared to other peaks in the Pyrenees (the highest mountain Aneto is 3404 meters tall, followed by Posets with 3375 meters, both lying in Spain).

-Overall, climbing the mountain is easy though it does not appear super easy when you peek from below, and some sections can indeed be a little technical when there is a layer of snow on the trail (I noticed a few hikers turning back at those).
+Overall, scaling the mountain is not difficult though it does not appear that way when you peek from below, and some sections can be slightly technical when there is a layer of snow on the trail, actually I noticed some hikers got discouraged and turned back at those sections.

-In fact, at the end of October it is not so very unlikely that you have snow and ice, so carrying some extra equipment may be advisable (e.g. spikes, hiking poles), as well as warm clothes.
+In fact, at the end of October it is not so very unlikely that you have snow and ice, so carrying extra equipment, such as microspikes, crampons and hiking poles may be advisable, as well as warm clothing.

-Crossing the border to France at a close-by mountain pass (Port-de-Venasque) is also possible, but there is only the one single tourist trail to the peak from the Spanish side that I’ve just described, and that can be seen on the pictures below.
+Crossing the border to France at a close-by mountain pass (Port de Venasque, or Portillon de Benasque in Spanish) is also possible (see first pictures in the gallery), but there is only the one single tourist trail to the peak from the Spanish side that I’ve just described, and that can be seen on the pictures.

 At any rate, the barren looking landscape and mountain scenery in this part of Spain has a peculiar beauty and charm to it.
-No doubt I’ll visit this place again next year.
+No doubt I am going to visit this place again in the future.